nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         Use case resumes at step 2.

+8. **Use case: Import contacts from JSON file**

+   **MSS**

+   1. User enters command to import from a JSON file.
+   2. CohortConnect shows a list of persons to be imported.
+   3. User confirms the import.
+   4. CohortConnect shows the updated list of contacts.

+      Use case ends.

+   **Extensions**

+   * 1a.
+CohortConnect cannot find the JSON file.

+      * 1a1.
+CohortConnect shows an error.

+     Use case ends.

+   * 2a.
+User decides to cancel the import.

+     Use case ends.

+9. **Export contacts to JSON file**

+   **MSS**

+   1. User enters command to export contacts to a named JSON file.
+   2. CohortConnect shows a success message.

+      Use case ends.

+   **Extensions**

+   * 1a.
+File name already exists.

+      * 1a1.
+CohortConnect shows an error.

+     Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.